fabanc/Boost-Voronoi-For-ArcGIS/python/ReadMe.md

 For information about the voronoi solver, please refer to the Boost API: http://www.boost.org/doc/libs/1_59_0/libs/polygon/doc/voronoi_diagram.htm

-Here is a screeenshot of what the output look like:
+Here is a screeenshot of what the output look like.
+Black segments and points are the voronoi input geometries while the cells and cell's vertices are represented in blue.:

 ![Voronoi Problem](../ressources/VoronoiResults.PNG?raw=true "Voronoi Problem")